We include products we think are useful for our readers. If you buy through links on this page, we may earn a small commission. Here’s our process.

 - Assess the brand: Does it operate with integrity and adhere to industry best practices?

-Lice are easy to confuse with dandruff, which is a very common problem.
+Lice are easy to confuse with dandruff.
 While lice are a temporary infestation, dandruff is a chronic skin condition.

 Both lice and dandruff are usually treatable at home.
 Distinguishing one from the other can help a person choose the right treatment.